IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <tr>
 <td>extract_filter_logic</td>
-<td>REDCap filter logic that is used to specify which records from the project should be extracted.
+<td>REDCap filter logic that is used to restrict the records extracted from the project.
 For example, <pre>extract_filter_logic='[record_id] < 1020'</pre> would cause only records
 with a record ID less than 1020 to be extracted from REDCap.
-Note that REDCap-ETL just passes the extract filter logic value to REDCap, and REDCap does very little error checking.
-Instead, in many cases, if you have an error in your filter, REDCap will return no records and not generate an error message.
+Note that REDCap-ETL just passes the extract filter logic value to REDCap, and REDCap does minimal error checking.
+In many cases when you have an error in your filter, REDCap will not generate an error and no records will be returned.
 You can test out your filter logic in the API Playground within REDCap to make sure that it returns the records expected.
+Also note that some characters typically used in for the filter logic can cause an error when REDCap-ETL processes the configuration file.
+To prevent this from happening, it is best to put the filter logic value in quotes as shown in the example above.
 </td>
 </tbody>
 </table>